meniwatazethi-dotcom/APITaskTracker/SOLUTION.md

 Angular Frontend Consuming API
 Technology Choice

-You selected Angular to build the frontend solution because it provides a strong, opinionated structure and works well for enterprise-style applications that consume REST APIs.
+I selected Angular to build the frontend solution because it provides a strong, opinionated structure and works well for enterprise-style applications that consume REST APIs.
 Using the Angular CLI ensured that the project was created with best-practice scaffolding, clear folder organization, and built-in tooling.

 Framework & Tooling